royoluis/comma_adder/README.md

 # comma_adder

 This plugin takes a list (check "list.txt" file) and returns that list with commas between the numbers.
-This action could be useful to create arrays or SQL queries from the numbers provided in list.txt.
+This action could be useful to create arrays or SQL queries from the numbers provided in "list.txt".

 Instructions: